toniebox-reverse-engineering/toniebox-reverse-engineering.github.io/content/docs/tools/teddyCloud/setup/dump-certs/esp32.md

 ![Flash successfully read](/img/esp32_gui_flashing_02_patchflash.png)

+_(Optionally as you can do it automatically at the end of the flashing process!)_

 After that you can manually extract the certificates into the ```/certs/client/``` directory.
 You can either do that with the teddycloud executable on your computer or you may do it via the docker shell `docker exec -it <container-name> bash`.
 ```
 # Please check the filename of your backup